neilpricetw/kubernetes-security-nodejs-mysql/README.md

 This repo has two examples of creating the same simple NodeJS / MySQL application running on Kubernetes.
 The first in the insecure-original folder has no modifications and does not follow best practices, it literally just deploys the application.
 The second in the securely-modified folder has modications from the original to make it more secure and inline with best practices.

 Below goes into detail about each of the best practice modifications I've made explaining why it's good to implement them and how to implement them.
+You'll find that there isn't a simple Kubernetes switch to enable making it secure but instead multiple recommended but optional steps you can take to reduce the chance of being hacked and if compromised reduce the possible attack surface area.

 For details on how to build and deploy either the insecure or secure solutions using minikube check out their READMEs ([insecure-original readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/insecure-original/README.md), [securely-modified readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/securely-modified/README.md)).